beakly/instructlab_knowledge/medical/fall_guide.md

 - Examine the environment for hazards which may contribute to the risk of falling.
 Examples include rugs, mats, cords and poor footwear.
 Eliminate these hazards with the patient’s permission if feasible.

-# Clinical Practice Guidelines for Documentation
+# St Johns Clinical Practice Guidelines for Documentation

 ## General principles